Seven Lakes High School

 Seven Lakes High School (SLHS) is a public senior high school located in Fort Bend County, Texas, United States, inside the Cinco Ranch area south of the city of Katy.
 Many communities such as Seven Meadows, Grand Lakes, and Cinco Ranch are zoned to the school.
 While the school has a Katy address, it is within the extraterritorial jurisdiction of Houston, and is a high school of the Katy Independent School District (KISD).

 History

 The school was originally planned by Katy ISD to relieve overcrowding at Cinco Ranch High School and Katy High School and to better facilitate the influx of students due to new development planned in the general Katy area.
 The school plan was the same general design used for two other KISD schools, Morton Ranch High School and Cinco Ranch High School, and was designed by PBK Architects.
-The school's first year in operation was the 2005-2006 school year and had its first graduating class of 408 students in the 2007-2008 school year.
+The school's first year in operation was the 2005–2006 school year and had its first graduating class of 408 students in the 2007–2008 school year.
 The school was nominated a "National Blue Ribbon School of 2008."

+COVID-19

+In March 2020, in accordance with the rest of the schools in the Katy Independent School District, classes, campus events, field trips, student trips and competitions were postponed as a result of the COVID-19 pandemic in Texas.
+On April 17, the school was shut down for the rest of the academic school year in accordance with Gov. Greg Abbott’s orders.
+Virtual learning was put in place using Canvas, and was extended throughout the 2020-2021 school year during which two options were offered for returning students.
+The first involved in-person instruction, combining face-to-face teaching with digital learning through Canvas, including daily attendance tracking.
+The second option, the Katy Virtual Academy (KVA), offered real-time, live instruction via Canvas, allowing students to follow the KISD curriculum and meet Texas graduation requirements.
+Both in-person and virtual students adhered to the same grading guidelines, but the attendance requirement for the fall 2020 final exam eligibility was waived, allowing high school students to exempt a final exam if they met semester average and behavior requirements.

+A temporary closure occurred on October 30, due to 43 students testing positive for coronavirus.
+Following a Corrective Action Advisement from the Fort Bend County Health and Human Services Department, the closure involved providing intermittent virtual learning for in-person students until November 3, with a planned return to in-person learning for both students and staff on November 4.

+Schools were reopened in person for the 2021-2022 school year.